Choosing a platform for your blog is one juicy topic; almost every blogger and online biz owner has an opinion on the matter.

 And that my friends, can be quite problematic, especially if you’re still relatively new to the blogging world.

 Which is why I’m going to break down the pros and cons of each blogging platform and explain to you why self-hosted WordPress is always the best choice for bloggers who want to be taken seriously and plan to make REAL money.

 Disclaimer: This post may contain affiliate links.
 That means, at no cost to you, I will receive a small compensation if you purchase something through one of those links.
 This helps to run The Beautified Life – so thank you so much!

-You see, the reason I feel so strongly about this subject is I truly feel that anyone can start their own WordPress (self-hosted) blog, and I feel that many new bloggers get discouraged because they hear that WordPress can be hard to grasp or even scary.
+You see, the reason I feel so strongly about this subject is that I truly feel that anyone can start their own WordPress (self-hosted) blog.
+And I feel that many new bloggers get discouraged because they hear that WordPress can be hard to grasp or even scary.

 When in fact, WordPress is not only user-friendly, it was a heck of a lot easier to grasp than I ever imagined.